zytedata/python-zyte-api/docs/asyncio_api.rst

     urls = ["https://toscrape.com", "https://books.toscrape.com"]
     asyncio.run(extract_from(urls, n_conn=15))

+``iter`` yields results as they come, not necessarily in their original order.

 ``iter`` and ``get`` methods handle throttling (http 429 errors) and network errors, retrying a request in these cases.